Climate Change: Glacier Mass Balance

 In Earth’s highest mountains and across the land in both polar regions, brief summers were long overpowered by snowy winters.
 Over many centuries, layers of snow accumulated to form thick glaciers.
 Present since the last ice age, most of the world’s glaciers are now shrinking or disappearing altogether.

 Explore this interactive graph: Click and drag either axis to view different parts of the graph.
 To squeeze or stretch the graph in either direction, hold your Shift key down, then click and drag.
-The graph (source data) shows cumulative average mass balance of reference glaciers around the world as measured by the World Glacier Monitoring Service.
+The graph shows cumulative mass loss in "meters of water equivalent," which is the depth of the meltwater spread out over the glacier's surface area.
+Data* are from the World Glacier Monitoring Service, and provided by Mauri Pelto.

 Zemp, M., Roer, I., Kääb, A., Hoelzle, M., Paul, F., and Haeberli, W. 2008.
 Global Glacier Changes: facts and figures.
 World Glacier Monitoring Service, UNEP, 88 p.
 ISBN:978-92-807-2898-9.
 Accessed August 29, 2011.